UltraEngine/Documentation/CPP/WidgetBlock_SetPixmap.md

 # WidgetBlock::SetPixmap

-This method sets a pixmap to display on the widget block.
+This method allows you to dynamically modify the pixmap a widget block displays.
+This can be more efficient than clearing and re-creating all widget blocks.

 ## Syntax